milan-shrestha/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview

-Textbooks Re-selling & Swapping App

-This app allows college students to buy, sell or swap their textbooks.
-Students will be able to create posts for their used textbooks to re-sale or swap with other textbooks being offered by fellow students.
-This app will create an online marketplace for college students.
+Piri- Find your Place

+Piri is an application for people looking to relocate.
+The app offers information about cities based on factors like cost of living, safety and security ratings, employment prospects, local education etc. Piri supports community-driven approach to provide accurate information about the cities by encouraging local residents to comment and write reviews on the app.

+Piri's mission is to help people make informed decision for their new place.
+The users can search for cities, compare them and view comments and reviews from local people to make the best choice for themselves.

 ### Features

-1. User login: Students will be able to signup for accounts and login to the application.
-Each student will be able to create a profile page.
+1. User login: Users will be able to signup for accounts and login to the application.
+Each user will be able to create a profile page.

-2. Create posts: Students will be able to create posts for the textbooks they want to sell.
+2. Search: Users will be able to search for cities and see detail information about them.

+3. Sort: Users will be able to sort cities based on various factors like cost of living, safety and security ratings, employment prospects, local education etc.

-3. Search: Students will be able to search for the textbooks.
+4. Compare: Users will be able to compare multiple cities.

-4. Setup library & wishlist: Each student will be able to create a library of textbooks they own and a wishlist for the books they want to swap for.

-5. Swap matches: The app will create swap matches for students based on the books in their libraries and wishlists.
+5. Comments & Reviews: Users will be able to add comments and reviews about their cities.

 ### Technologies